IBM/cognos-dancing-dashboard/README.md

   ![Img](https://github.com/IBM/cognos-dancing-dashboard/blob/master/images/Dashboard1.jpg)

-- Click on any attribute (Pressure/Temperature/Vibration) column for live streaming.
+- Click on any attribute (Pressure/Temperature/Vibration) column cell for live streaming.
 A pop up will appear to confirm the pressure live chart is going to be displayed.

   ![Img](https://github.com/IBM/cognos-dancing-dashboard/blob/master/images/Popup.jpg)